hashkat/hashkat/docs/ThisIsHashkat.md

 Social networks are graphs where the nodes represent humans (or agents),‭ ‬and edges are created voluntarily by agents according to the agent’s criterion.‭

-Within the social network signals‭ ‬are sent‭, received, and retransmitted.‭  ‬In Hashkat,‭ ‬nodes are called‭ “‬agents‭”‬,‭ ‬edges‭ “‬follows‭”‬,‭ ‬signals “‬tweets‭”‬,‭ ‬and retransmitted signals “‬retweets‭”‬.

 Hashkat is a light weight,‭ ‬open source social network generator,‭ ‬which can generate graphs of‭ ‬10,000‭ ‬agents in less than‭ ‬2‭ ‬minutes on an ordinary laptop.

 <center>